VFS Global: Surge in application volume and global contracts

-In 2023, they processed 24.1 million applications- a 35% increase from the previous year—bringing its daily processing volume to around 100,000 applications.
+In 2023, they processed 24.1 million applications—a 35% increase from the previous year—bringing their daily processing volume to around 100,000 applications.
 The company also grew its client base to 69 governments, securing seven major global contracts in the same year.
 These included agreements with the United Kingdom, Australia, Norway, Sweden, Latvia, and Austria.
 Under these contracts, VFS Global provides services such as biometric collection, identity verification, and online application assistance.

-One of the company’s most significant 2023 contracts was for UK visas and citizenship services, which covers 84 new countries in addition to 58 existing ones.
-They plan to operate 240 Visa and Citizenship Application Service (VCAS) Centres across 142 countries, collectively processing visas and citizenship applications for an estimated 3.8 million individuals annually.
+One of the company's most significant 2023 contracts was for UK visas and citizenship services, which covers 84 new countries in addition to 58 existing ones.
+It plans to operate 240 Visa and Citizenship Application Service (VCAS) Centres across 142 countries, collectively processing visas and citizenship applications for an estimated 3.8 million individuals annually.

 A major contract was awarded by the Department of Home Affairs, Australia, covering seven regions that span the Americas, Mekong, Middle East and North Africa, North Asia, the Pacific, South Asia, and Southeast Asia.
-Under this agreement, the company's responsibilities include biometric data gathering, identity verification, and digital assistance for applicants on Australia’s ImmiAccount portal.^{[4]} Similar contracts were also signed with the Swedish Ministry of Justice and the Royal Norwegian Ministry of Foreign Affairs, granting VFS Global responsibility for visa and residence permit services in dozens of countries worldwide.
+Under this agreement, the company's responsibilities include biometric data gathering, identity verification, and digital assistance for applicants on Australia's ImmiAccount portal.^{[4]} Similar contracts were also signed with the Swedish Ministry of Justice and the Royal Norwegian Ministry of Foreign Affairs, granting VFS Global responsibility for visa and residence permit services in dozens of countries worldwide.

 300 million visa applications milestone

 In late 2024, the company announced it had processed a cumulative total of 300 million visa applications, crossing the 100 million mark in the preceding five years alone.
-The milestone highlighted the company’s expansion trajectory despite global travel disruptions in earlier years.
+The milestone highlighted the company's expansion trajectory despite global travel disruptions in earlier years.
 Over the course of its operations, they have also processed more than 140 million biometric enrollments and introduced 16 digital solutions to support eVisa platforms for 12 national governments.